tjjfvi/subshape/Readme.md

 const person = { ... }
 ```

-Here, the type, codec, and a value can all coexist without clashing, without having to resort to wordy workarounds like `personCodec`.
+Here, the type, shape, and a value can all coexist without clashing, without having to resort to wordy workarounds like `personShape`.

 The main other library this could possibly clash with is jQuery, and its usage has waned enough that this is not a serious problem.